-Visitors to the adult site xHamster have seen a huge increase in malware, according to a report on the Malwarebytes blog.
-Over the 25th and 26th of January, they saw a 1500% increase in malware infections from xHamster.
-What’s the deal?
-What can you do if you’re infected?
-And how can you stay safe?
+In early 2015, visitors to the adult website xHamster saw a huge increase in malware, according to a report on the Malwarebytes blog.
+Over the 25th and 26th of January 2015, they saw a 1500% increase in malware infections from xHamster.

 The Malware: Bedep

 Once Angler EK has downloaded Bedep to your computer, the malware will connect to a Command & Control (C&C) server that will issue instructions.
 This could be to download additional malware to your computer, or to serve fraudulent ads.